isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-03-16-repurposing-public-right-of-way.md

 ![Times Square](/images/features/2020/times-square-yoga.jpg/)*Mass yoga session at Times Square © NYC DOT*

-- Many cities face similar constraints to NYC, i.e. dense population and built-up infrastructure with minimal available land for new roads or public spaces.
+- Many cities face similar constraints as NYC, i.e. dense population and built-up infrastructure with minimal available land for new roads or public spaces.
 - NYC’s experiences offer replicable ideas, e.g. audits of current conditions, community outreach, and using temporary and inexpensive pilots to test new ideas.
 - Implementation of public plazas and a comprehensive bicycle network influenced cities from Baltimore to Berlin, São Paulo and Sydney. **<font color="#967942">O</font>**